A. Cecil Snyder: Supreme Court of Puerto Rico

 In 1942, President Franklin D. Roosevelt appointed Snyder as an Associate Justice of the Supreme Court of Puerto Rico.
 Snyder became the last non-Puerto Rican appointed to that court.
 As Associate Justice, he appeared before the United States House of Representatives' Committee on Public Lands in 1950 in support of a bill allowing Puerto Rico to draft a local constitution.
 The bill was passed, and Snyder contributed to the drafting and translation of the Constitution of Puerto Rico.

 In 1953, Governor Luis Muñoz Marín, following a long-standing tradition of appointing the most senior Associate Justice as Chief Justice when a vacancy arose, appointed him Chief Justice of the Supreme Court of Puerto Rico, the first appointment that a Puerto Rican governor made to the court, addressing the nomination to "A. Cecilio Snyder".
 Snyder actually used the name "Cecilio" when sworn in as Chief Justice.

 Resignation

 Four years later, in July 1957, after most of Puerto Rico's legal establishment had lost confidence in Snyder's leadership as Chief Justice, he resigned from the court effective September 15, 1957.
 He was succeeded as Chief Justice by Associate Justice Jaime Sifre Dávila.
-After his departure from the court, Snyder practiced law in San Juan, Puerto Rico until his death in 1959.
+After his departure from the court, Snyder practiced law in San Juan, Puerto Rico until his death on June 29, 1959.
+He was buried at Hebrew Young Men's Cemetery in Woodlawn, Maryland.